hnefatl/dissertation-project/journal.md

 For the record: spent ages rewriting bits of hs-java and tweaking stuff to try to get invokeDynamic to work correctly.
 Need to generate bootstrap methods and stuff...

+Add "before+after" stack comments to the definitions in CodeGen.

 Do we care about NonRec/Rec after typechecking?
 Java doesn't differentiate between them, we probably don't need distinct handlers.